botpress/botpress/examples/custom-component/README.md

 ## Inject Custom Components on the Web Chat

-This module will show you how to easily create new components and how to display them on the webchat.
+This module includes 2 different examples on how to customize the web chat with your own components:

+- How to display a custom component in the chat (replacing the chat bubble, like a login form)
+- How to replace the composer (the text zone where the user is typing)

-Example components includes a login form, and another one to send all text in upper case
+Basic components includes a login form, and another one to make the bot yell.

+### What you will learn:

+- How to create multiple components and make them available to bots
-There are two provided examples on how to use the components: via Content Elements and Hooks (actions would be very similar)
+- How to send your components via Content Elements
+- How to send your component using Hooks (actions are very similar)

-## How to use
+### How to use

+1. Copy this example folder to the `modules` folder
-1. Build the component: `yarn && yarn build`
+2. Build the component: `yarn && yarn build`

-2. Edit your botpress.config.json to load your module:
+3. Edit your `data/global/botpress.config.json` and add the module location, like below:

 ```js
 "modules": [